| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 compliance as well as determine how to improve SOC team performance and

-efficiency.
 How do I do it with SecureScrypt?
 With SecureScrypt USM, you can run

 continuous vulnerability scans against all of your assets (internal and